dmbarbour/awelon/AboutAO.md

 AO doesn't use the traditional concept of modules with imports and exports.
 AO has only words with definitions in a flat, global namespace.
 The association between a word and its definition is implicit in the programming environment: there is no syntax to define a word locally.
 The set of words associated with an AO environment is called the dictionary.
 AO forbids recursive definitions, so the dictionary must be acyclic.

 A definition consists of AO code - a sequence of words, literals, and choice expressions.
 Juxtaposition is composition.
 The semantics of a word is simply the inline expansion of its definition.

 AO is envisioned for use in a live, wiki-based programming environment.
-New words are easy to use, document, and define.
+New words are easy to use and define.
 Automatic visualization should mitigate the normal challenges of tacit concatenative code so users can more easily see the environment.
 A single dictionary might host hundreds or thousands of projects, with rich cross-project refactoring and words that grow more refined and reusable.
 Programmers should learn words, not projects!

 ## Literals: Numbers, Text, and Blocks